HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 discuss: 2037
 results: https://docs.google.com/spreadsheets/d/1sMWXWjMujqfAREYxNbG_t1fOJKYCA6ASLwtz4pBQVTw/
 queries: 01_CSS
-featured_quote: The web is not a teenager anymore.
-It is now 30 years old and acts like it.
-It tends to favor stability over new bling, and readability over complexity, occasional guilty pleasures aside.
+featured_quote: The web is not a teenager anymore—it is now 30 years old and acts like it.
+It tends to favor stability over new bling and readability over complexity, occasional guilty pleasures aside.
 featured_stat_1: 72.58%
 featured_stat_label_1: Percentage of <code>&lt;length&gt;</code> values that use the <code>px</code> unit.
 featured_stat_2: 91.05%
 featured_stat_label_2: Percent of mobile pages using any vendor prefixed feature
-featured_stat_3: `darken()`
+featured_stat_3: <code>darken()</code>
 featured_stat_label_3: Most popular SCSS function
-unedited: true
 ---

 ## Introduction